Food Safety News No 35

 Mid-term review of the Codex Trust Fund

-In response to a request from the Thirty-second session of the Codex Alimentarius Commission above data are request until 15 December 2009.
-For more details please refer to the call for data at: www.fao.org/ag/agn/agns/jecfa_new_en.asp
+In response to a request from the Thirty-second session of the Codex Alimentarius Commission above data are requested until 15 December 2009.

 Call for data for the73rd JECFA